kdrzazga/the-internet/README.md

 # the-internet
-App inspired with https://the-internet.herokuapp.com/ and also desined for practicing automation.
+App inspired with https://the-internet.herokuapp.com/ and also designed for practicing automation.